curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 Let's note a few things:

-* s44.i can disqualify people if they *acknowledge* "allegiance, obedience, or adherence to a foreign power".
-This is pretty broad
+* s44.i can disqualify people if they *acknowledge* "allegiance, obedience, or adherence to a foreign power", which is very broad.
+For example, if I am passing through an airport and given an instruction by local officials (e.g. TSA officers), I'm likely to comply.
+Those staff work for